 Massachusetts: Slow Cooker Cranberry Chicken

 Slow cookers make holiday cooking an absolute breeze, especially in this recipe.
-Chicken comes together with Massachusetts' official berry, the cranberry, to create a truly memorable Christmas main course.
+The chicken comes together with Massachusetts' official berry, the cranberry, to create a truly memorable Christmas main course.

 Michigan: Christmas Chex Mix